-- (1) The Synod may call on any wardens for a financial statement of their dealings with any church or parish trust property. - (2) The Synod may submit any such financial statement to auditors appointed by the Synod and the auditor's fees must be paid by the wardens out of church or parish trust property administered by the wardens. - (3) If the Synod is not in session, its functions under this rule will be exercised by the Standing Committee.
+- (1) The Synod may call on any wardens to produce a financial statement of their dealings with any church or parish trust property together with all financial records in support of the statement and may submit the statement and records to auditors appointed by the Synod. - (2) If the financial statement and supporting records are not produced within a reasonable time in accordance with sub-rule (1), the Synod may appoint auditors to produce such a statement.
+For this purpose, the auditors are entitled to have access to all relevant financial records of the church or parish. - (3) The auditor's fees in relation to any work undertaken pursuant to sub-rule (1) or (2) must be paid by the wardens out of church or parish trust property managed by the wardens. - (4) If the Synod is not in session, its functions under this rule will be exercised by the Standing Committee.